dmurdoch/rgl2gltf/README.md

     <https://creativecommons.org/licenses/by/4.0/>.

 Files `src/mikktspace.c` and `src/mikktspace.h` are written by Morten S.
-Mikkelsen and used under the permissive license included within them.
+Mikkelsen and used under the permissive license included within them, with slight modifications for C99 compatibility.